stratum/fabric-line-rate-test/README.md

 ### Create Trex config for test (optional)

-We provides an example trex-config which includes 4 40G interfaces in the [trex-configs](trex-configs) directory.
+We provide an example trex-config which includes 4 40G interfaces in the [trex-configs](trex-configs) directory.

 Below is a sample Trex config